PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 ### Key states:

 ## Interruptions
-I have used interruptions for both buttons:
+I have used hardware interruptions for both buttons because they are **asynchronous** and so, they are the best option to get the required functionality for both buttons.
+Each interruption has different tasks:
-  - **Push button:** This interruption is configured in CHANGE so that it runs every the button changes from HIGH to LOW or LOW to HIGH.
+  - **Push button:** This interruption is configured in CHANGE so that it runs every time the button changes from HIGH to LOW or from LOW to HIGH.
 It's the one in charge of updating the execution mode from client to admin or from admin to client (if the button has been pushed for 5 s or more) or reset the client functionality to the WAITING state (if the button has been pushed between 2 and 3 s and the current execution mode is the client one).

-  - **Joystick push button:**
+  - **Joystick push button:** This interruption is configured in FALLING so that it runs every time the button is pushed and state changes from HIGH to LOW (since it's INPUT_PULLUP).
+It's the one in charge of 'accepting' some actions:
+    - Choose a coffee to order.
+    - Choose the admin menu functionality.
+    - Confirm the new price when changing a coffee price.

+    This interruption is only working when if the current state is one of the following: SHOWING_COFFEES, CHANGE_PRICES, SHOWING_ADMIN_MENU and CHANGING_PRICE.

+Both interruptions are not working in the first LOADING state (blinking led), they are configured after.

 ## Threads